sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 {: .warning}
 Have you already read that as a rule of thumb, ALWAYS eject the `ROMEMUL` volume after making any changes to the files?
 No?
 Ok, this is a reminder to ensure that the changes are correctly saved and reflected in the emulator.

+### Magic File and Folder names
+{: .d-inline-block }

+{{ v2.1.0 }}
+{: .label .label-green }

+Starting from firmware version 2.1.0, the SidecarTridge TOS emulator recognizes specific file and folder names that trigger actions when the volume is ejected.
+These magic names are used to perform maintenance tasks on the device without the need for additional tools or software.

+The following magic names are recognized by the SidecarTridge TOS emulator:
+- `REBOOT`: When the volume is ejected, the device will try to mount the volume again.
+- `RESET`: When the volume is ejected, the device will enter BOOTSEL mode.
+The volume `RPI-RP2` will be mounted again, and the user can flash a new firmware.

+The files or folders with these magic names will be deleted after the action is triggered.

 ## Firmware Installation